Stefan-Com/budget-tracker/README.md

-Add a remove the .example from the .env and fill the DATABASE_PASSWORD
+Remove the .example from the .env and fill the DATABASE_PASSWORD
 DATABASE_URL
 DATABASE_USER